Dragomir Glišić: Biography

 Dragomir was born on 1 March 1872 in Valjevo.
 His parents were Stojan, a city barber, and Milica, a housewife.
 Dragomir was one of six children.
 He finished elementary school in his hometown.
 But due to family poverty, he dropped out of school.
 From an early age, he showed a talent for drawing, and his first noteworthy work was a portrait of a fellow citizen, the writer Ljubomir Nenadović.

 When the elderly writer saw his portrait, he liked it, and he decided to help young Glišić.
 Not only did he encourage him, but he also helped him financially as a patron, and supported him to continue his artistic training.
 Then he gathered rich people from Valjevo to jointly give financial support to a talented boy.
 When his parents died soon after, and also Nenadović, Dragomir went to Belgrade.
 As soon as he heard that the first private Art School in the city was opening, he enrolled in the art classes.
 In September 1895, he became a student of that school for future painters-artists.
 He acquired his painting education with Kiril Kutlik at the Serbian School of Drawing and Painting (1895–1898).
 He continued his studies at the Academy of Arts in Munich (1899–1904) along with his compatriot artist Kosta Miličević.
 He was also engaged in pedagogical work in Belgrade between 1909 and 1927 as a drawing teacher at the Third Belgrade Gymnasium.
-He took part in the Balkan Wars and the First World War between 1912 to 1918.
+He took part in the Balkan Wars and the First World War between 1912 and 1918.
 His platoon was the last to withdraw from the Belgrade fortress, continuing street battles with the enemy in 1916.